DeadAlready/node-foldermap/README.md

 * recursive - whether to traverse folders recursively, defaults to true
 * relative - true or string, files are added to folder with relative paths
 * simple - boolean or nr -> if true subfolders and files are not added to the main map, if numeric simple method will be used for the first x levels
+* extend - object used to extend files or folders -> used to add custom properties.
+Will not extend the original map.

 ### Example